rvbug/NLP/transformers/README.md

 # Introduction

-The idea of `Trasformers` changed everything.
-It was the biggest breakthrough in Deep Learning.
+Before understanding what Transformers are, it is important to undersatand what `Attention` & `Self Attention` mechanisms.
+This concept made the Transformers one of the biggest breakthroughs in Deep Learning.

-When we are concentrating on one thing, our brain discards the rest.
+As humans, we tend to concentrate on the things that matters the most i.e. we pay more attention to the things which are interesting.
+The same concept can be applied to machines which is what this section will take about.

-In Deep learning, we give importance to a word in a sentence.
-This is called `Attention`.
+`In Deep learning, we give importance to a word in a sentence.
+This is called Attention`

-This was first used in `Encoder-Decoder` Architecture where the final outout of RNN/LSTM was used to create a **Context Vector** but they were still unable to capture semantic meaning if the sentences were longer.
-RNNs also had problems dealing with large sentences and LSTMs were always slow and sequential.
+Attention were first used  `Encoder-Decoder` Architecture where the final output of RNN/LSTM creates a **Context Vector**.
+If the setences were longer, these vectors were still unable to capture semantic meaning.
+RNNs also had problems dealing with large sentences and on the ther hand, LSTMs were slow and process inouts sequentially.

 <img width="317" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/d72433cb-4ef7-48e2-9aca-9f4923a7b6ad">